garys-esri/stash-utility-java/README.md

 1. Set up a Java servlet container or application server.
 We tested it with Apache Tomcat 7.0.64 and JDK 1.8 64-bit on Windows 7 and on Red Hat Enterprise Linux 7.
 (On Linux, we used mod_jk to connect Tomcat to Apache HTTP Server to run on well-known ports.)
 2. Build the web application in [source/StashUtility](source/StashUtility) and deploy it to your server.
 3. If desired, edit WEB-INF/web.xml to change the `init-param` values.
 These parameters are documented in [StashServlet.java](source/StashUtility/src/java/com/esri/defense/se/stashutility/StashServlet.java).
 You can edit web.xml on your development machine before building the web application or on the web server after deploying the web application.
 (If you edit web.xml on the web server, restart the application or server after editing web.xml.)
+4. If your server is accessed at a different domain than your web application, enable [cross-origin resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) on your server.
+See http://enable-cors.org/ for guidance on enabling CORS.
-4. See [example.html](source/StashUtility/web/example.html) to see how to use the Stash Utility with the ArcGIS `KMLLayer` class.
+5. See [example.html](source/StashUtility/web/example.html) to see how to use the Stash Utility with the ArcGIS `KMLLayer` class.
 You will need to edit that file to match your configuration.

 ## Issues